 On the other hand, you could look at this chain of events another way.
 The fire engine is the ultimate goal.
 Without that goal, the steps outlined in the instruction manual would have no meaning and Henry would have no reason to perform them.

-Looked at this way, the fire engine is the ‘final cause’ of the eleven events that precede it.
+Looked at this way, the fire engine itself is the ‘final cause’ of the eleven events that precede it.
 The fire engine is why these eleven events occurred; but even the fire engine is not the final ‘final’ cause.
 Looking further down the road, Junior’s enjoyment on Christmas morning and beyond is the reason for the fire engine itself.

 The ‘how’ and the ‘why’ are equally successful in accounting for the end product, a fire engine.
 However, they are not entirely symmetrical.
 Only the teleological (why) perspective can account for Henry’s motivation to undertake a 90 minute assembly process on Christmas Eve.
 Without that ‘why’, that goal, that purpose, the pieces would remain unassembled in the box and the fire engine would remain a latent but unrealized potential.
-This asymmetry will prove important later on in our analysis.

 Of course, not everyone agrees.
 Determinists, behaviorists, psychoanalysts and deconstructionists would all question the extent, if any, to which our lives are a function of freely-formed intentions.
 They are interested in the ‘how’ that culminates in our actions, not the illusory ‘why’ that appears to motivate them.